siddhaling/Stock-Status-Prediction-using-Tweet-Sentiment-Information/README.md

 [IEEE Link] https://ieeexplore.ieee.org/document/8079788

-# Citing this work
+# Cite this work

 Please cite as

 Siddhaling Urolagin, "Text Mining of Tweet for Sentiment Classification and Association with Stock Prices", IEEE International Conference on Computer and Applications (ICCA), pp 384-388, Dubai, 2017.

-# Further Projects
+# Further Projects and Contact

 For further reading and other projects please visit www.researchreader.com

+siddesh_u@yahoo.com